space-cadet/finite-velocity-diffusion/memory-bank/activeContext.md

 3. **Parameter Analysis Tools**: Addition of tools to analyze how parameters affect propagation speed, wave-diffusion behavior, and stability conditions
 4. **Numerical Analysis Tools**: Addition of tools to analyze convergence and error properties of numerical solutions
 5. **Component Organization**: Improved organization with modular components for each page
+6. **Planning Graph Diffusion Section**: Development of a comprehensive plan to implement diffusion on graphs

 ## Active Decisions